Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Introduction

-In this paper, we first demonstrate ViTs rely on specific non-robust features and then show how to reduce the reliance on these non-robust features, enabling improved out-of-distribution performance.
-To understand the robustness properties of ViTs, we start with the architectural traits of ViTs -- ViTs operate on non-overlapping image patches and allow long range interaction between patches even in lower layers.
+Specifically, we first conduct a study on the robustness properties of ViTs and show that ViTs still rely on specific non-robust features.
+We start with the architectural traits of ViTs -- ViTs operate on non-overlapping image patches and allow long range interaction between patches even in lower layers.
 It is hypothesized in recent studies~\citep{intriguing2021, paul2021vision,2021understanding} that the non-local attention based interactions contribute to better robustness of ViTs than ConvNets.
 To study the ability of ViTs to integrate global semantics structures across patches, we design and apply patch-based image transformations, such as random patch rotation, shuffling, and background-infilling (Figure~\ref{fig:example}).
 Those transformations destroy the spatial relationship between patches and corrupted the global semantics, and the resultant images are often visually unrecognizable.
 However, we find that ViTs are surprisingly insensitive to these transformations and can make highly accurate predictions on these transformed images.
 This suggests that ViTs use features that survive such transformations but are generally not indicative of the semantic class to humans.
 Going one step further, we find that those features are useful but not robust, as ViTs trained on them achieved high in-distribution accuracy, but suffered significantly on robustness benchmarks.